Pei2tech/svelte4django/README.md

 $ cd projectname
 ```

 This template uses [poetry](https://python-poetry.org/ "poetry") to manage python packages.
-However, there is only django need to be installed, you can just install django by pip as you don't want to use poetry.
+However, you can just install django by pip as you don't use poetry.

 ```
 poetry shell